 Völkerschlachtdenkmal, which is granite and concrete monument, marks a spot on the battlefield close to the command post of Napoleon.

-It stands 91 m high and has a platform where visitors can get a bird’ s-eye view of the former battlefield, Leipzig and the surrounding countryside.
+It stands 91 m high and has a platform where visitors can get a bird’s-eye view of the former battlefield, Leipzig and the surrounding countryside.

 At the base is the FORUM 1813 museum, which has displays with detailed accounts of the Battle of the Nations, uniforms, weapons and other paraphernalia.

 The Monument to the Battle of the Nations is at Str.
 Des 18.
 Oktober 100, 04299 Leipzig, Germany.
 It’s open from April to October (10 am to 6 pm) and November to March (10 am to 4 pm).
 Admission is 8€ for adults (free for children under 6).
 The museum is free for under 18’s.
+You may like this combo tour in Leipzig: a guided walking city tour and bus sightseeing tour.

 12- Neuschwanstein Castle

-Neuschwanstein Castle is a 19th-century castle on a hill, above the village of Hohenschwangau in southwest Bavaria and is one of the most photographed of all the Bavarian castles.
+Neuschwanstein Castle is a 19th-century castle on a hill above the village of Hohenschwangau in southwest Bavaria and is one of the most photographed of all the Bavarian castles.

-With spires, towers, a courtyard and indoor this fairytale castle is an enchanting landmark in Germany.
+With spires, towers, a courtyard, and indoor, this fairytale castle is an enchanting landmark in Germany.

 Commissioned by Ludwig II as a tribute to German composer Richard Wagner (who never visited Neuschwanstein), the castle has a dramatic interior designed by an opera set designer.